Readings for the Feast of John Fisher, Bishop and Martyr and Thomas More, Martyr

 With good hope I shall commit myself wholly to God

 Although I know well, Margaret, that because of my past wickedness I deserve to be abandoned by God, I cannot but trust in his merciful goodness.
-His grace has strengthened me until now and made me content to loose goods, land, and life as well, rather than to swear against my conscience.
+His grace has strengthened me until now and made me content to lose goods, land, and life as well, rather than to swear against my conscience.
 God’s grace has given the king a gracious frame of mind toward me, so that as yet he has taken from me nothing but my liberty.
 In doing this His Majesty has done me such great good with respect to spiritual profit that I trust that among all the great benefits he has heaped so abundantly upon me I count my imprisonment the very greatest.
 I cannot, therefore, mistrust the grace of God.
 Either he shall keep the king in that gracious frame of mind to continue to do me no harm, or else, if it be his pleasure that for my other sins I suffer in this case as I shall not deserve, then his grace shall give me the strength to bear it patiently, and perhaps even gladly.

 By the merits of his bitter passion joined to mine and far surpassing in merit for me all that I can suffer myself, his bounteous goodness shall release me from the pains of purgatory and shall increase my reward in heaven besides.